 The U.S. Supreme Court has held that "[n]ew substantive rules generally apply retroactively."
 Schriro v.
 Summerlin, 542 U.S. 348, 351 (2004).
 A new rule is "substantive" if it "alters the range of conduct or the class of persons that the law punishes."
-Id. at 353.
-New substantive "rules apply retroactively because they 'necessarily carry a significant risk that a defendant' . . . faces a punishment that the law cannot impose upon him."
-Id. at 352 (quoting Bousley v.
-United States, 523 U.S. 614, 620 (1998)).
-A new rule is substantive if it "'prohibit[s] a certain category of punishment for a class of defendants because of their status or offense."
+Summerlin, 542 U.S. at 353.
+Moreover, a rule is substantive if it ""prohibit[s] a certain category of punishment for a class of defendants because of their status or offense."
 Saffle v.
 Parks, 494 U.S. 484, 494 (1990) (quoting Penry v.
 Lynaugh, 492 U.S. 302, 329, 330 (2002), abrogated on other grounds by Atkins v.
 Virginia, 536 U.S. 304 (2002)).
 Miller applies retroactively because it prohibits a "category of punishment" (mandatory life without parole) for a "class of defendants" (juveniles).
 See id.

-Mandatory life without parole sentences are substantively distinct and much harsher than alternative sentencing schemes in which life without parole is, at most, a discretionary alternative.
+Mandatory life without parole sentences are substantively distinct and obviously much harsher than alternative sentencing schemes in which life without parole is, at most, a discretionary alternative.
 The U.S. Supreme Court has stated that "[m]andatory minimum sentences increase the penalty for a crime," and has found it "impossible to dissociate the floor of a sentencing range from the penalty affixed to the crime."
 Alleyne v.
 United States, 133 S. Ct.
 2151, 2155, 2160 (2013).
 The Court has explained that "[e]levating the low-end of a sentencing range heightens the loss of liberty associated with the crime."
 Id. at 2161.
 Accordingly, a mandatory life without parole sentence for a juvenile is substantively different from a discretionary life without parole sentence; it is substantively harsher, more aggravated, and imposes a more heightened loss of liberty.